oconnor663/jacko.io/posts/async_futures.md

 about to see a lot of this `Pin` business, and we have to talk about it. `Pin` solves a big problem that async/await has in languages without a garbage collector.
-It's a deep topic, and we'll touch on it again at the end of this chapter, but _our_ code won't demonstrate the problem until much later.[^iterators] So for now, I'm going to take an…unorthodox approach.
+It's a deep topic, and we'll touch on it again at the end of this part, but _our_ code won't demonstrate the problem until much later.[^iterators] So for now, I'm going to take an…unorthodox approach.
 I'm gonna [just go on the internet and tell lies][lies].

 [struct_pin]: https://doc.rust-lang.org/std/pin/struct.Pin.html

 [^iterators]: Readers who already know about `Pin`: There was [a Tokio example
-    in Chapter One][tokio_serial] that implicitly relied on `Pin` for safety, because it held a local borrow across `.await` points.
+    in the introduction][tokio_serial] that implicitly relied on `Pin` for safety, because it held a local borrow across `.await` points.
 Can you spot it without clicking on the link?
 That fact didn't even occur to me when I wrote the example, which I think is a testament to the success of `Pin`.
-    Our implementation will do something similar when we get to `JoinHandle` in Chapter Three.
+    Our implementation will do something similar when we get to `JoinHandle` in Part Two.

 [tokio_serial]: playground://async_playground/tokio_serial.rs